 Christopher Salas-Wright is an Assistant Professor in the School of Social Work at the University of Texas at Austin and a Faculty Affiliate at the Lozano Long Institute of Latin American Studies (LLILAS) at the University of Texas at Austin.
-His research interests include: adolescent substance use and violence prevention; immigration and the role of cultural processes in the development of Latino youth; the epidemiology of high-risk and antisocial behavior; and the role of spirituality and religiosity in positive youth development.
+He is currently a research fellow with the National Hispanic Science Network’s Early Stage Career Mentoring for NIDA Research program.
+Dr. Salas-Wright’s research interests include: adolescent substance use and violence prevention; immigration and the role of cultural processes in the development of Latino youth; and the epidemiology of high-risk and antisocial behavior.

 Dr. Salas-Wright received his PhD in Social Work from the Boston College Graduate School of Social Work in Chestnut Hill, Massachusetts.
 After his doctoral studies, he completed an NIH (T32) Postdoctoral Fellowship at Brown University’s Center for Alcohol and Addiction Studies (CAAS) and was also a cross-training fellow at Brown University’s Alcohol Research Center on HIV (ARCH).
-In addition to his research training, Dr. Salas-Wright received graduate training as a Clinical Social Worker from the University of Washington School of Social Work and as a Pastoral Minister from the Boston College School of Theology and Ministry.
+In addition to his research training, Dr. Salas-Wright received graduate training as a Clinical Social Worker from the University of Washington School of Social Work as well as training from the Boston College School of Theology and Ministry.
 In these capacities, he gained field experience as a mental health counselor, addictions therapist, and hospital chaplain.

 Prior to his graduate training, Dr. Salas-Wright lived and worked in El Salvador, Central America for several years and traveled during that time throughout Central and South America.
 While living in Latin America, he worked in the fields of youth development, addictions treatment, and international higher education.